 With our Engineering program in Washington, your child have a great time designing, building and experimenting with complex creations — and develop much stronger STEM (science, technology, engineering and math) skills along the way!
 Through practical learning, teamwork and wrap-up activities that consolidate learning, your son or daughter will also work on developing stronger problem solving and critical thinking skills.
 Enhance your child’s chances of success: register today!▼

-Thanks to a 6:1 student-to-teacher ratio and a limit of 12 students per class, you can be sure your child is receiving the personal attention he or she needs to succeed.
-We’ll also keep you up to date with your child’s progress with regular emails about projects and activities.
+With no more than 12 students per class, your child is guaranteed to benefit from a 6:1 student-to-teacher ratio and the personal attention needed for success.
+We’ll also keep you informed about your child’s projects with regular email communication.
 You’ll get a closer look at your son or daughter’s handiwork, find out what kind of STEM concepts have been explored, and see what's in store for the next session.
-In other words, it’s a great way to celebrate your child’s success!
+It’s the perfect way to encourage and celebrate your child’s success!

-- A focused STEM curriculum that will assist your child in developing essential 21st century skills.
+- A STEM-focused curriculum that emphasizes valuable 21st century skills.

-- Wrap-up exercises at the end of every class to support the concepts learned in class.
+- Wrap-up activities at the end of each session that reinforce the concepts learned in class.